-Last month, I was lucky enough to attend Creative North, an exciting new conference for copywriters and content marketing professionals in (you guessed it) the north.
-This venture aimed to offer an alternative to London-centric industry events, and bring expert speakers to the UK's second city to discuss the benefits of content marketing.
+Last month, we attend Creative North, an exciting new conference for copywriters and content marketing professionals in (you guessed it) the north: an alternative to London-centric industry events designed to bring expert speakers to the UK's second city to discuss the benefits of content marketing.

-The overarching topic for the day was a broad one - the future of content.
+The overarching topic for the day was a broad 'the future of content'.
 We heard about the reasons why content marketing is changing, how we can prepare for the disruption and what will delight our clients.
 Here's what I learnt...

 Know who you are